apnadkarni/blt/doc/comboentry.rst

   Shift-End moves the cursor to the end and extends the selection to that point.

+**<Control-KeyPress-space>**
+  Control-Space sets the selection anchor to the position of the insertion cursor.
+They do not affect the current selection.

+**<Control-Shift-KeyPress-space>**
-       [12]   The Select key and Control-Space set the selection anchor to the position  of  the insertion cursor.
-They do not affect the cur- rent selection.
-Shift-Select and Control-Shift-Space adjust the selection  to  the  current  position  of  the insertion cursor, selecting from the anchor to the insertion cursor if  there  was not any selection previously.
+  Control-Shift-Space adjusts the selection to the current position of the insertion cursor, selecting from the anchor to the insertion cursor if there was not any selection previously.

+**<Control-slash>**
-       [13]   Control-/ selects all the text in the entry.
+   Control-/ selects all the text in the entry.

+**<Control-backslash>**
-       [14]   Control-\ clears any selection in the entry.
+  Control-\ clears any selection in the entry.

-       [15]   The  F16  key (labelled Copy on many Sun workstations) or Meta-w copies the selection in the widget to the clipboard, if there is a selection.

-       [16]   The F20 key (labelled Cut on many Sun workstations) or Control-w copies the selection in the widget to the clipboard and  deletes the  selection.
-If  there  is  no selection in the widget then these keys have no effect.

-       [17]   The F18 key (labelled Paste on many Sun  workstations)  or  Con- trol-y  inserts the contents of the clipboard at the position of the insertion cursor.
+**<KeyPress-Delete>**

-       [18]   The Delete key deletes the selection, if there  is  one  in  the entry.
+  The Delete key deletes the selection, if there is one in the entry.
 If there is no selection, it deletes the character to the right of the insertion cursor.

+**<KeyPress-Backspace>** and **<Control-KeyPress-h>**
-       [19]   The BackSpace key and Control-h delete the selection,  if  there is  one  in the entry.
+  The BackSpace key and Control-h delete the selection, if there is one in the entry.
 If there is no selection, it deletes the character to the left of the insertion cursor.

+**<Control-KeyPress-d>**
-       [20]   Control-d deletes the character to the right  of  the  insertion cursor.
+  Control-d deletes the character to the right of the insertion cursor.

+**<Alt-KeyPress-d>**
-       [21]   Meta-d deletes the word to the right of the insertion cursor.
+  Meta-d deletes the word to the right of the insertion cursor.

+**<Control-KeyPress-k>**
-       [22]   Control-k  deletes all the characters to the right of the inser- tion cursor.
+  Control-k deletes all the characters to the right of the insertion cursor.

+**<Control-KeyPress-t>**
-       [23]   Control-t reverses the order of the two characters to the  right of the insertion cursor.
+  Control-t reverses the order of the two characters to the right of the insertion cursor.

-       If the entry is disabled using the -state option, then the entry's view can still be adjusted and text in the entry can still be selected,  but no  insertion  cursor  will be displayed and no text modifications will take place except if the entry  is  linked  to  a  variable  using  the -textvariable  option,  in  which  case any changes to the variable are reflected by the entry whatever the value of its -state option.

-       The behavior of entries can be changed by  defining  new  bindings  for individual widgets or by redefining the class bindings.

 The behavior of *comboentry* widgets can be changed by defining new bindings for individual widgets or by redefining the class bindings.